-- Business to Business (B2B): Both the transacting parties are businesses. - Business to Consumer (B2C): Businesses sell electronically to end-consumers. - Consumer to Consumer (C2C): Consumers come together to buy, sell or trade items to other consumers. - Consumer-to-Business (C2B): Consumers make products or services available for purchase to companies looking for exactly those services or products. - Business-to-Administration (B2A) Online transactions conducted between companies and public administration. - Consumer-to-Administration (C2A): Online transactions conducted between individuals and public administration.
+- Business to Business (B2B): Both the transacting parties are businesses. - Business to Consumer (B2C): Businesses sell electronically to end-consumers. - Consumer to Consumer (C2C): Consumers come together to buy, sell or trade items to other consumers. - Consumer-to-Business (C2B): Consumers make products or services available for purchase to companies looking for exactly those services or products. - Business-to-Administration (B2A): Online transactions conducted between companies and public administration. - Consumer-to-Administration (C2A): Online transactions conducted between individual and public administration.

-Benefits of E-Commerce
+10.2.3.1 Benefits of E-Commerce